Hungarian Vizsla breed information

 Caring for your Hungarian Vizsla

-Vizslas can be high maintenance because of their exercise needs – if you’re a couch potato they may not be the breed for you!
+Vizslas are high maintenance dog due to their exercise needs and personality.
+They need daily exercise and lots of mental stimulation, so if you’re a couch potato they are not the breed for you!
 They form strong bonds with their families and are so eager to please that you’ll find they pick up on their training really quickly.

 It’s important that your Vizsla gets enough exercise every day to keep them happy and healthy.
-If left to their own devices, they could get bored and take out their frustration on your furniture and belongings.
+If not given enough mental and physical stimulation, they frequently get bored and take out their frustration on your furniture and belongings.